AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

   list it by the full name.
 But, you should use ``git`` as your primary backup mechanism, obviously.

 * **Is git installed?** Yes, and you should use it.
-Currently you have to configure your username and email each time you use it, because this isn't persistent.
+Currently you have to configure your username and email each time you use it, because this isn't persistent (because home directories are not persistent).
 Git will guide you through doing this.
 In the future, your Aalto directory name/email will be automatically set.
+As a workaround, run ``git config`` without the ``--global`` option in each repository.

 More info
 =========